refaktor/rye/README.md

 # Rye 🌾

-Rye is work/design in progress programming language based on ideas from Rebol merged with some ideas from factor, bash shell and golang.
-It currently features a WIP golang based interpreter.
+Rye is **work/design in progress** programming language based on ideas from Rebol inspired by some specifics from Factor, Bash shell and Golang.
+It currently features a WIP golang based interpreter and REPL.

 # Rye at a glance 🌾

-Rye is **homoiconic**, code is also Rye's data.
+Rye is **homoiconic**, Rye's code is also Rye's data.

 ```bash
 data: { name "Jim" score 33 }